sergiandreplace/flutter_rough/README.md

 ```
 ## Basic usage

 Right now only drawing via canvas is supported.
 This is a basic documentation in case you want to play around with Rough.
-I can't ensure non-breaking changes of the librayr interface.
+I can't ensure non-breaking changes of the library interface.

 To draw a figure you have to: